AntonHarbers/CV-App/README.md

 ## Todos:

 ```
+    - fix bugs with clicking the buttons not working functions
-    - add hidden attribute to all education and work elements, when true it does not show up on the CV itself (today)
+    - add hidden attribute to all education and work elements, when true it does not show up on the CV itself (done)
-    - styling of elements on cv paper (Today)
+    - styling of elements on cv paper (done for now)
-    - implement change of theme functionality (colorScheme and Orientation/Format of CV) (Friday)
+    - implement change of theme functionality (colorScheme and Orientation/Format of CV) (Added Section where these settings can be changed)
-    - implement signals to replace useState functionality (Friday)
+    - implement signals to replace useState functionality (Saturday)
 ```